Meet our Champions

 Igiku Victory Sokomba (Edo State University, Nigeria)

-Igiku Victory Sokomba is a postgraduate student at the University of Abuja, Nigeria, pursuing an MSc in Industrial Microbiology.
-He is dedicated to advancing food safety and security through research and collaboration.
-As a Society Champion, Victory shares his passion for microbiology, exploring innovative solutions to harness the potential of microorganisms, with a focus on food safety and security.
-Victory aims to contribute to the improvement of public health and sustainable practices, driving positive impact in his community and beyond.
+I am a postgraduate student at the University of Abuja, Nigeria, pursuing an MSc in Industrial Microbiology.
+I am dedicated to advancing food safety and security through research and collaboration.
+As a Society Champion, I share my passion for microbiology, exploring innovative solutions to harness the potential of microorganisms, with a focus on food safety and security.
+I aim to contribute to the improvement of public health and sustainable practices, driving positive impact in my community and beyond.

 -